-Achievement factors are based on the student's demonstration of attitudes, skills and knowledge relative to grade level learner outcomes in the Alberta Program of Studies or in Individualized Support Plans (ISPs).
+Level of Achievement and grades are based on the student's demonstration of attitudes, skills and knowledge relative to grade level learner outcomes in the Alberta Program of Studies or in Individualized Support Plans (ISPs).

-For students in Kindergarten, Evidence of student learning is collected through a variety of assessments within a Kindergarten classroom.
+For students in Kindergarten, Evidence of Student Learning is collected through a variety of assessments within a Kindergarten classroom.

-- Assessment is an ongoing part of each child's daily learning. - Opportunities are created for children to demonstrate their understandings in a variety of ways. - Assessment is used to provide feedback to the child and parents and to plan the learning environment.
+- Assessment is an ongoing part of each child's daily learning. - Opportunities are created for children to demonstrate their understanding in a variety of ways. - Assessment is used to provide feedback to the child and parents and to plan the learning environment.

-• When assessment criteria is shared with children they will be more likely to be successful and complete the task (Alberta Education, Kindergarten Program Statement, 2008).
+When assessment criteria is shared with children they will be more likely to be successful and complete the task (Alberta Education, Kindergarten Program Statement, 2008).